 “My newborn baby was sleeping so well…what happened??”

 Sound familiar?
 We hear this all. the. time.
-Our answers vary, depending on the unique baby in question – in our experience, the answer can be anything from teething to illness to temperament to the birth of a new sibling to nap transition.
+Our answers vary, depending on the unique baby in question.
+In our experience, the answer can be anything from teething to illness to temperament to the birth of a new sibling to a nap transition.

 But often, our answer is – sleep regression.